vishnuharidas/april-ssg/content/pages/about.md

 ├── page.html       → Template for standalone pages
 ├── post.html       → Template for blog posts
 ├── rss.xml         → Template for RSS feed
-├── tags.xml        → Template for tags with count
+├── tags.html       → Template for tags with count
 └── styles.css      → Styles for the website
 ```
 ## 📄 License

 MIT License © 2025 [Vishnu Haridas](https://iamvishnu.com).
-See [LICENSE](license) for full details.
+See [LICENSE](/LICENSE) for full details.